What problem does it solve?

 - Some require internet connectivity, turning what should be an appliance into a device with an expiration date tied to the company's lifespan.

-- If data is accessible, it is often complex or incompatible with integration into other services.
+- If data is accessible, it is often difficult to integrate it into other services.

 - Some devices necessitate professional installation and can be expensive.

-- While non-invasive solutions exist for reading water and electricity meters, there are few to none available for gas meter reading.
+- The non-invasive solutions that do exist for reading water meters, there are few to none available for gas meter reading.

 How does YDrip solve these limitations?